waltje/Arduino.Telnet/README.md

-# ESPTelnet
+# Telnet

-ESP8266/ESP32 library that allows you to setup a telnet server.
+Library allowing you to set up a Telnet server.

+* Author: Fred N. van Kempen [https://github.com/waltje](https://github.con/waltje)
+* Copyright 2025 Fred N. van Kempen.
 * Author: Lennart Hennigs [https://www.lennarthennigs.de](https://www.lennarthennigs.de)
-* Copyright (C) 2018-2025 Lennart Hennigs.
+* Copyright 2018-2025 Lennart Hennigs.
 * Released under the MIT license.

 ## Description

-Use this library to set up a the telnet server to communicate status messages or debug / error log output.
-This is especially useful when you don't have a serial connection to the ESP.
+Use this library to set up a the Telnet server to communicate status messages or debug / error log output.
+This is especially useful when you don't have a serial connection to the Arduino.

-It has been tested with ESP8266 and ESP32 devices.
+Although originally developed for the ESP8266 and ESP32 architectures (with their built-in WiFi support, hence the original name of ESP_Telnet), it is now generalized for all architectures, and will support Ethernet (if the ETH.. files are included), WiFi if explicitly requested, and will default to WiFi if compiled for the ESP8266 and ESP32 platforms.

-To see the latest changes to the library please take a look at the [Changelog](https://github.com/LennartHennigs/ESPTelnet/blob/master/CHANGELOG.md).
+To see the latest changes to the library please take a look at the [Changelog](https://github.com/waltje/Arduino.Telnet/blob/master/CHANGELOG.md).

-If you find this library helpful please consider giving it a ⭐️ at [GitHub](https://github.com/LennartHennigs/ESPTelnet) and/or [buy me a ☕️](https://ko-fi.com/lennart0815).
-Thanks!

 ## How To Use

 ### Starting / Stopping

-* Use the `begin()` and `stop()` to start or stop the telnet server.
+* Use the `begin()` and `stop()` to start or stop the Telnet server.
-* It needs an active WiFi connection, or the ESP needs to be in softAP mode.
+* It needs an active Ethernet connection or a WiFi connection (in Client mode or in softAP mode.)
 * You can set a custom port (other than 23) via the `begin()` function.
-* If you don't want the client to check for a WiFi connection (i.e. you use an Ethernet adapter) you can bypass the wifi connection check with the second parameter `begin(23, false)`.
+* If you don't want the client to check for a connection (i.e. you use an Ethernet adapter) you can bypass the WIFI connection check with the second parameter `begin(23, false)`.
-* The telnet server only allows you to connect a single client to it.
+* The Telnet server only allows you to connect a single client to it.
 * You can use `getIP()` to get the connected client's IP address.
 * You can manually disconnect the client via `disconnectClient()`.
 * The server detects whether a client has disconnected.
 It checks periodically (default: every 1000ms). 🆕
-* You can define the interval to check via `setKeepAliveInterval(int ms)`. 🆕
+* You can define the interval to check via `setKeepAliveInterval(int ms)`.

 ### Callback Handlers

-* The library uses callback handlers to notify you of different telnet events:
+* The library uses callback handlers to notify you of different Telnet events:
   * `void onConnect(CallbackFunction f);`
   * `void onConnectionAttempt(CallbackFunction f);`
   * `void onReconnect(CallbackFunction f);`